charlieroth/market/PROPOSAL.md

 Elixir can handle the performance requirements specified in the case description (50 req/sec).
-You could also easily horizontally scale the system using a combination of Docker/k8s and the distribution tools built into the BEAM.
+You could also easily horizontally scale the system using a combination of Docker/k8s and the concurrency/distribution tools built into the BEAM.

 You could also architect the application to process uploads in a job processing manner by either writing your own solution or using a "ready-made" solution